kryptek/capistrano-getservers/README.md

 ## Changelog

+Version 1.0.3:
+* get_servers now returns private instance ip addresses if no public address is available.
+See VPC notes above for more info.

 Version 1.0.2:
 * Added region support for Getservers.
 Had to change the function get_servers for this, so it's now: get_servers(:role,'region',tags)